 - Tick the two boxes with Require SSL for incoming/outgoing email.

 Some users have stated that performing this action on their Gmail account fixed the problem.
 All you need to do is follow the instructions correctly.
 If the issue persists follow the next step.

 Note: If your Gmail account refuses to load in Chrome, we compiled a great set of resolutions for this issue.

 When you log in to your Gmail account, you give the email permission to run for a limited amount of time.
 Once in a while, that permission expires, so may need to log in again.

 5. Turn on Less secure apps

-Sometimes, your Google account detect your email app as being less secure for some reason.
+Sometimes, your Google account detects your email app as being less secure for some reason.
 In order to solve this, simply access your Google Account and turn on the option Allow less secure apps.

 6. Check system time

-- Under that tab, press the Change settings button
+- Under that tab, press the Change settings button.

-- Un-tick the box with Synchronize with an Internet Time Server
+- Un-tick the box with Synchronize with an Internet Time Server.

 7. Fix corrupted system files

-In order to find out more about fixing system files in Windows 10, you can read our guide here.
+Sometimes, the reason for the pop up is just faulty system files that you need to fix.
+In order to find out more about fixing system files in Windows 10, you can read our excellent guide.

 After following all these steps, the Gmail settings are out of date notification should stop popping-up and you should be able to use your e-mail app without any further issues.
 Also, check if Google services are down.